 If you are still paying $2.50 to $5 a tube for lip balm, it’s time to save some money.
-If you are still buying petrolatum based lip balms let me show you a better way.
+If you are still buying petrolatum-based lip balms let me show you a better way.
 You can make lip balm at home with just 4 ingredients, including the essential oil.
 When you make your own you control the quality of the ingredients.
 That’s pretty important when you are putting the product on your lips, don’t you think?
 Package it in reusable plastic lip balm tubes, lip gloss tins, or salve tins.
-You’ll have lip balm that’s better than store bought for just 3% of the price.
+You’ll have a lip balm that’s better than store-bought for just 3% of the price.

 Why use a lip balm formulated for the season?

 Winter lip balm is a softer product than summer lip balm.
 It’s intended to stay softer at room temperature so that it is easy to apply to the lips, even in outdoor winter temperatures.
 You’ll want to keep your unopened winter lip balms in a cool cupboard so that they stay solid.
 Don’t store them near the woodstove.

 If you are making lip balm to use in a warmer climate use my summer lip balm recipe instead of this one.